caidenAU/crispr_screen_public/README.md

 INFO  @ Tue, 10 Oct 2023 16:00:33: label	09
 INFO  @ Tue, 10 Oct 2023 16:00:33: zerosgrnas	78
 ```
-This is saying that the library index contains 77441 sgRNAs, and that from our input file, 10516885 reads mapped.
+This is saying that the library index contains 77441 sgRNAs, and from our input file, 10516885 reads mapped.
 From this, only 78 sgRNAs were not present in our preparation.
 This represents (77441-78) / 77441 = 99.899% coverage, which is more than sufficient.

 The script will out a variety of log files in the curret working directory
 ```